 Metro Cavite, composed of Bacoor City, Dasmarinas City, and Imus City, is a complete BPO ready package.
 Being one of the highly commercialized and one of the fastest developing provinces in the country for its close proximity to Metro Manila, Metro Cavite sets its mark as one of the next wave cities.
-The province is also known for its huge productive population of 3,090,691, of which 45.22% (1,397,657) are Metro Cavite.
-Literacy rate is 96.52%.
-In addition, a total of 202 tertiary and vocational schools around the province provide abundant, highly skilled and educated work force graduates annually.
+The province is also known for its huge productive population of 4,344,829 (2020 census).
+According to the National Statistics Office (NSO) data in 2013, Cavite had the highest literacy rate among provinces in the Philippines with 99.6%.
+In addition, a total of 202 tertiary and vocational schools around the province provide abundant, highly skilled and educated workforce graduates annually.

 Figure 1: Population (2010 census) of Metro Cavite vs. Next Wave Cities

-Strong competitiveness of Metro Cavite towards other next wave cities is not surprising, with millions of work force available in the province and viable graduates totaling 12,149 annually, as of 2013.
+Strong competitiveness of Metro Cavite towards other next wave cities is not surprising, with millions of workforce available in the province and viable graduates totaling 12,149 annually, as of 2013.
 52.23% of which are from Metro Cavite, or roughly 6,345.
-Moreover, almost half of the covered area’s labor force are professional.
+Moreover, almost half of the covered area’s labor force are professionals.
 In which, 95 % of its absorptive workforce capacity are available for locators.

 Figure 2: Graduates 2013 of Metro Cavite vs. Next Wave Cities

 Preeminent schools in Metro Cavite service educational achievements, such as De La Salle University-Dasmarinas, Cavite State University, University of Perpetual Help, Philippine Cambridge School of Law, Arts, Sciences, Business Economics and Technology, St. Jude College and 22 other schools.